JacksonO123/lampjs/lib/docs.md

 **Types**

-Typesafety is handled mostly in the framework, the only type you need to manage is the `Reactive` type.
+Typesafety is handled mostly in the framework, the only type you need to manage is the `Reactive<T>` type.
 This type is generic and represents a state variable of that type.

 A state variable for a string would look like this: